omise/omise-opencart/README.md

 If you don't see `Omise` menu on the right top of your admin page anymore, it's removed.

 #### 2. Removed vQmod library
-*For this step, please make sure you are not use `vQmod` library in other extensions of your OpenCart site (if you not sure, you can leave it there.
-It don't have any effect with your site)*
+*For this step, please make sure you are not using `vQmod` library in other extensions.
+If you not sure, you can leave it there, it will not have any effect on your site.

 1. In your OpenCart directory you will see `vqmod` folder, remove it
 ![vQmod folder](https://omise-cdn.s3.amazonaws.com/assets/omise-opencart/omise-opencart-install-14.png)

-2. Go to `omise-opencart/backup`, you will see 2 files like below
+2. Go to `omise-opencart/backup`, restore back the backup files before installation.
+You will see the files as shown below:
 ![Backup folder](https://omise-cdn.s3.amazonaws.com/assets/omise-opencart/omise-opencart-install-15.png)
 Just copy and replace it into your OpenCart site
   - `omise-opencart/backup/index.php` to `your-opencart(root)/index.php`